Flavian1998/Humidity-Sensor-HH10D-VHDL-Implementation-via-Quartus-and-MicroSim/Documentation/TUTO.md

 ![image](https://user-images.githubusercontent.com/82948794/121933034-d4b4fa80-cd45-11eb-90df-b36d201fbf00.png)

-The HH10D humidity sensor is constitued by 3 real outputs :
+The HH10D humidity sensor is constitued by 3 physical outputs :

 - Fout : this output gives us a signal that we have to treat to extract a frequency we will need to compile humidity rate (RH%)
-- SDA : it concerns 2 datas that we have to extract : sensitivity and offset that are also needed to find RH% and we will read them with the I2C protocol.
+- SDA : the 2 datas that we have to extract will be by this bus : sensitivity and offset that are also needed to find RH% and we will read them with the I2C protocol.
 - SCL : concerns the main clock of the system in an I2C protocol

 All explanations about I2C protocol needed in the project are in this link : https://forum.digikey.com/t/i2c-master-vhdl/12797.
 It explains you the Master/Slave communication via I2C work and you will understand more it by look at our I2C_M in the section "State Machine".
 That describes all the same steps that is shown in the link.